 How is it celebrated?

-It's an extremely important day to Americans, as you can imagine.
+Juneteenth is an extremely important day to Americans.

-Celebrations initially started in Texas, but eventually spread.
+Celebrations initially started in Texas, but eventually spread across the country.
 It's often celebrated with large family gatherings, barbecues and even commemorated by a parade in Galveston.

 After the Civil Rights movement in the 60s, Juneteenth celebrations became more widespread and bigger.
 Some Juneteenth traditions include readings of the Emancipation Proclamation, readings excerpts from notable Black writers, historical reenactments, fairs and parties.
 Atlanta and Washington D.C. are two cities that host large public events in honour of this day.